 This is in keeping with the London Declaration on Antisemitism that the political leaders have signed which states that: “Parliamentarians should speak out against antisemitism and discrimination directed against any minority, and guard against equivocation, hesitation and justification in the face of expressions of hatred”.

 Whether these individuals maintain their innocence or not, the parties were not prepared to allow any perception that the line had been breached.
 This is what is needed now by Lord Rothermere with the Mail.
 Their headline stating that Ralph Miliband ‘hated Britain’ was an editorial choice and their failure to apologise is an equal miscalculation.

 The motivations of the Mail are uncertain.
 The antisemitic trope might have been calculated or unintentional.
 Whatever its provenance, I certainly hope there was no political impetus behind this.
 It would be easy for Linton Crosby or his Labour and Lib Dem equivalents to set up ad agencies or others to do the parties’ dirty work.
 We must never tolerate anyone in any party using the racial or religious characteristics of the candidates to win seats.

 I will continue to challenge those seeking to do so, regardless of how unpopular that might be.
 On 29 October, an All-Party Inquiry into Electoral Conduct that I commissioned will publish its findings.
 We need clear Party agreement on future behaviour.

 The Ralph Miliband affair has shamed the Daily Mail, it must not be allowed to further pollute our politics.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.